tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 interest, as graphical hardware became easily available.

-COBOL was also the first popular language that was designed to be machine (hardware and operating system) agnostic, which also goes well with its wish to be suitable for people who were not computer experts.
+COBOL was also the first popular language that was designed to be machine (hardware and operating system) agnostic, which goes well with its aim to be suitable for non-computer experts.

-COBOL introduced sophisticated mechanisms for organising and introspecting data, and for the input and output of that data.
+It also introduced sophisticated mechanisms for organising and introspecting data, and for the input and output of that data.

 https://en.wikipedia.org/wiki/Visual_programming_language